 Top tips for an eco-friendly and sustainable Christmas

-In a year of lockdowns, fire-breaks and social distancing, this Christmas will inevitably be different.
+Christmas is famously a time of excess.
 But with a little time, effort and good planning, it’s still possible to have a green Christmas and do our bit for the planet.
 Here are our tips for an eco-friendly Christmas, from cards and gifts to trees and meals.

 If you need any extra incentive, sustainable festive choices don’t just benefit the environment – they could also save you money.
-And in a year when family and friends have been so important, it could make the holiday season more memorable and meaningful too.
+They could make the holiday season more memorable and meaningful too.

 We don’t have an ‘official position’ on Christmas trees because we don’t manage our estate for commercial interest, but here are our tips on choosing a tree.